Elvis Andrus Player Props: White Sox vs. Astros

-Elvis Andrus -- 1-for-4 in his most recent game -- will be in action for the Chicago White Sox versus the Houston Astros, with Jose Urquidy on the mound, on April 1 at 2:10 PM ET.
+On Sunday, Elvis Andrus (coming off going 0-for-4) and the Chicago White Sox face the Houston Astros, whose starting pitcher will be Luis Garcia.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Astros.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Elvis Andrus Game Info & Props vs. the Astros